-Learn more about the field in this article from Towards Data Science.
+Learn more about the field in our blog post.

 Designed by industry experts, WorldQuant University’s accredited Program integrates mathematical, statistical, and computer science tools with finance theory and professional business skills in a completely online and collaborative setting.
 Graduates are positioned to excel in today’s highly collaborative, fast-paced, professional environments.

 The two-year Program consists of nine graduate-level courses and a Capstone Course during which students complete a culminating project.
 The courses are sequentially taught and build on one another.
 Taking one course at a time allows you to earn your degree without disrupting your life.

 All courses are delivered in an online group setting and focus on applied projects.

 Along with their diploma, students who successfully complete the MSc in Financial Engineering Program receive a shareable, verified version of their degree from Credly, the largest and most-connected digital credential network.

 Upon completion of the Program, you will be able to: